graphql-devise/graphql_devise/README.md

 The main reason for this difference is just to make it easier to have both Standard `Devise` and this gem running at the same time.
 Check [these files](app/views/graphql_devise/mailer) to see the available helper methods you can use in your views.

+#### Locale customization
+For your convenience, the `graphql_devise.confirmations.send_instructions` locale supports the `%{email}` vairable in case you would like to include it in the resend confirmation intructions for the user.

 ### Authenticating Controller Actions
 Just like with Devise or DTA, you will need to authenticate users in your controllers.
 For this you need to call `authenticate_<model>!` in a before_action hook of your controller.